 To restore the manufacturer's settings - at the console use the command Ibrestore or in the WUI goto Maintenance > Disaster Recovery > Restore Manufacturer's Settings.
-Once run, the IP address for eth0 on both the physical & virtual appliance will be set to 192.168.2.21.

 Additional Loadbalancer.org configuration (web interface)

 This section deals with the configuration of the load balancers via the web interface.
 The wizard should enable you to have a working virtual server with a single configured real server (back-end).
 You can use the web interface to add or modify existing virtual and real servers as required.